Myles Cooper: Revolution and flight

 Cooper, who was a conservative with Tory sympathies, did not take warmly to the growing revolutionary spirit in the colonies.
 He authored, with several other Anglican clergy in New York, political tracts arguing that all forms of resistance to the Crown constituted treason.
 His pamphlet A Friendly Address to all Reasonable Americans on our Political Confusions; in which the Necessary Consequences of violently opposing the King's Troops, and of a General Non-importation, are fairly stated was later answered in best-selling tracts by Alexander Hamilton and Charles Lee.

 For his Loyalism, Cooper, along with other prominent New York Tories, were issued death threats admonishing them "to flee for your lives, or anticipate your doom".
 Of Cooper, in particular, this party evidenced a desire of "seizing him in his bed, shaving his head, cutting off his ears, slitting his nose, stripping him naked, and setting him adrift".

-In May 1775 Cooper was confronted by an angry mob from which he managed to escape by boarding a British naval ship anchored in New York harbor.
-Rumors persist that this was due to the assistance of Alexander Hamilton, though these have been shown to lack the weight of substantive evidence.
+In May 1775, Cooper was confronted by an angry mob from which he managed to escape by boarding a British naval ship anchored in New York harbor.
+Rumors persist that this was due to the assistance of Alexander Hamilton, though the underlying evidence does not strongly support the claim.
 Cooper fled to England that same month, where he engaged in numerous professions.
 His only subsequent association to America was his claim that he was owed pay for his tenure as college president, as well as a poem he composed about his flight.